MitraClip Repairs Leaking Valve When Surgery’s Not an Option

 But a procedure in April at Einstein Medical Center Philadelphia fixed the heart-valve problem that was causing his symptoms – without surgery.
 He was discharged the next day.

-“I do believe that if it wasn’t for Einstein Hospital, I wouldn’t be here today,” he says.
+“I do believe that if it wasn’t for Einstein, I wouldn’t be here today,” he says.

 MitraClip: a New Option

 McCabe was one of the first patients at Einstein to receive a device called a MitraClip to correct a backflow of blood through the heart’s mitral valve, called mitral regurgitation.
 Usually the valve is repaired with open heart surgery, but the MitraClip can be used to help people who are too sick for surgery.

 Einstein Philadelphia began offering the procedure in the spring of 2019.
 McCabe was “one of our first patients and he just did amazingly well,” says Christian Witzke, MD, an interventional cardiologist who performed the procedure along with cardiothoracic surgeon Alexandra Tuluca, MD.

 “So it’s more encouraging to the next patient,” Dr. Witzke says.
 “The bottom line is that it’s an amazing technology.”